Washington Gov. Jay Inslee. Photo: David Ryder/Getty Images

-Jay Inslee, the governor of Washington, is a Democrat who plans to make climate change the key issue of his 2020 campaign.
-He released a $9 trillion plan in May, largely centered on greening the economy with job incentives.
+Jay Inslee, the governor of Washington, is a Democrat who has made climate change the key issue of his 2020 campaign.
+He released a $9 trillion climate plan in May largely centered on greening the economy with job incentives.

 Key facts about Jay Inslee:

 - Current position: Governor of Washington — 9 years served.
 Chair of Democratic Governors Association.

 - Age: 68